Larbert railway station: History

 The station was built by the Scottish Central Railway, opening on 1 March 1848.
 It is located on the main line from to Stirling and near to the triangular junction with the line to and Edinburgh Waverley.
 The SCR as first constructed linked the Edinburgh and Glasgow Railway main line at Greenhill with the Scottish Midland Junction Railway, with branches subsequently constructed to on the E&GR (the Stirlingshire Midland Junction Railway) in 1850 and to Denny in 1858.
 Both lines had triangular junctions with the main line, giving access from the south as well as from Larbert.
 The Denny branch was also linked into the Kilsyth and Bonnybridge Railway from 1882, providing an alternative route to Glasgow via Kirkintilloch and to via the Kelvin Valley Railway.
 The station also served as the interchange for the South Alloa branch of the SCR from its opening in 1853, which was subsequently linked to the Alloa Railway via and a swingbridge over the River Forth from 1885.

 The Polmont line remains in use today by services to and from Edinburgh, but the Denny line was closed to passengers by the London and North Eastern Railway on 28 July 1930, with the Kilsyth branch following suit on 1 February 1935.
 Freight traffic to Denny and the power station at Bonnybridge continued until 1971.
 Passenger traffic to over the South Alloa line was withdrawn as a result of the Beeching Axe on 29 January 1968, though line as far as Throsk remained in use for MoD freight traffic until April 1978.

 The station building features a plaque commemorating the Quintinshill rail disaster in 1915, as it was from here that the ill-fated troop train involved in the accident originated.

-Open access operator Grand Union Trains plans to use the station on a Stirling to London Euston service to begin in 2025.
+The signalbox closed in October 2017.